 - It is difficult to find logframe indicators that remain valid over the lifetime of the project, as it is possible that interventions change.
 One should also be realistic what a facilitation project can achieve over a typical three or four-year project period.
-At the same time, there is a risk that implementer try to keep the target numbers low in order to make it easier for them to achieve the targets.
+At the same time, there is a risk that implementers try to keep the target numbers low in order to make it easier for them to achieve the targets.
 An ex-ante cost-benefit analysis can help to assess whether the proposed targets justify the cost of the project.
 Tracking of cost-benefit/value for money should be part of the monitoring system to keep track of the efficiency of the project. - The logframe should be developed by the implementer during the inception phase with the opportunity to review and add more quantitative targets within one season/year of implementation.
 The logframe, hence, may be changed in the early project phases.
+In case of changes, they have to be well documented and agreed with headquarters.
 But if the logframe changes frequently in a "mature" project, this indicates the project's uncertainty on the overall project direction. - Timelines for the achievement of the targets should be agreed on during the inception phase.
-For example, it should be agreed that certain outcomes/ impact indicators take time and may be realised only towards the later stage of the project (indicators such as WEE, systemic change, reduced vulnerability).
-Results expected until the mid-term review should be discussed and agreed as much as possible at the stage of finalising the ProDoc. - Doing cost-benefit calculations and economic ex-ante evaluations may help in explaining whether for example it is more important to have a high local participation or to change systems so that poverty is reduced massively.
+For example, it should be agreed that certain outcomes/impact indicators take time and may be realised only towards the later stage of the project (indicators reflecting women economic empowerment (WEF), systemic change, reduced vulnerability).
+Results expected until the mid-term review should be discussed and agreed as much as possible at the stage of finalising the project document. - Doing cost-benefit calculations and economic ex-ante evaluations may help in explaining whether for example it is more important to have a high local participation or to change systems so that poverty is reduced massively.
 Outreach and net additional incomes created with beneficiaries should be put in relation to cost and be a criterion for evaluation of bids.

-The BEAM monitoring guidance provides a comparison between logframe and a Theory of Change explains how to define indicators that can cope with complexity and uncertainty (bottom of the page).
+- The BEAM monitoring guidance provides a comparison between logframe and a Theory of Change explains how to define indicators that can cope with complexity and uncertainty (bottom of the page). - · SDC offers guidance to conduct a cost-benefit analysis.